Diploma Policy (DP) / Curriculum Policy (CP)

 Ability to effectively use English, Chinese, and Japanese to formulate one's opinion in a clear, logical style or express it in an easy-to-understand manner.

-Listen Closely, Teamwork, and Leadership
+Ability to Listen Closely, Teamwork, and Leadership

 Ability to strive to achieve goals by cooperating with others through dialogues based on "attentive listening," "empathy," and "realization".